Decipher/textimage/README.txt

       tag.
     - image_container_attributes - if specified, the <img> tag will be wrapped in a <div> container, whose attributes will be set to the array passed here.
-Any attribute having the placeholder '#textimage_derivative_url#' will be resolved at run-time with the actual Textimage URL.
     - anchor_url - if specified, the entire output will be wrapped in a <a>
       anchor, whose 'href' attribute will be set to the value passed here.
-If '#textimage_derivative_url#' is passed, the 'href' attribute  will be resolved at run-time with the actual Textimage URL.

 4. Programmers - using the API: